Joan Sims: Later work

 After the Carry On series ended in 1978, Sims continued to work on television.
-She appeared opposite Katharine Hepburn and Laurence Olivier in the award-winning 1975 television film Love Among the Ruins and had a recurring role as Gran in the BBC comedy series Till Death Us Do Part (though she was only in her late thirties when she assumed the role).
+She appeared opposite Katharine Hepburn and Laurence Olivier in the 1975 television film Love Among the Ruins and had a recurring role as Gran in the BBC comedy series Till Death Us Do Part, although she was only in her late thirties when she assumed the role.

-From 1979 until 1981, she played the recurring character Mrs Bloomsbury-Barton in Worzel Gummidge for Southern Television.
+From 1979 to 1980, she played the recurring character Mrs Bloomsbury-Barton in Worzel Gummidge for Southern Television.
 During 1986 and 1987, Sims starred as Annie Begley alongside Angela Thorne in the Yorkshire Television sitcom Farrington of the F.O.
-Also in 1986, Sims appeared in the long-running BBC science fiction series Doctor Who in the four episodes of The Trial of a Time Lord: The Mysterious Planet as Katryca.
-She also played Miss Murgatroyd in the Miss Marple adaptation A Murder is Announced[(1985]) and in 1987 she joined the cast on And There's More and was paired up with Nicholas Smith for a number of sketches for each episode as an old couple.
+In 1986, Sims appeared in the BBC science fiction series Doctor Who in the four episodes of The Trial of a Time Lord: The Mysterious Planet as Katryca.
+She also played Miss Murgatroyd in the Miss Marple adaptation A Murder is Announced (1985) and Lady Fox-Custard in Simon and the Witch (1987).

 In 1989, she appeared as a medium in the video for Morrissey's "Ouija Board, Ouija Board".

 She played Mrs Wembley in the BBC comedy series On the Up, which starred Dennis Waterman and ran from 1990 to 1992.
-From 1994, she played Madge Hardcastle, drum playing wife to Rocky Hardcastle played by Frank Middlemass, and stepmother of Geoffrey Palmer's character Lionel in As Time Goes By Betsey Prig in a star-studded adaptation of Dickens' Martin Chuzzlewit[ (1994]) and Lady Fox-Custard in Simon and the Witch.
+From 1994, she played Madge Hardcastle, fun-loving wife to Rocky Hardcastle played by Frank Middlemass, and stepmother of Geoffrey Palmer's character Lionel in As Time Goes By.
+She also played Betsey Prig in an adaptation of Dickens' Martin Chuzzlewit (1994).